bluescarni/mppp/doc/sphinx/concepts.rst

    The GCC-style extended 128-bit integral types ``__int128_t`` and ``__uint128_t`` are included as well, if supported on the current platform/compiler combination (see also the :c:macro:`MPPP_HAVE_GCC_INT128` definition).

+   A corresponding boolean type trait called ``is_cpp_interoperable`` is also available (even if the compiler does not support concepts).

 .. cpp:concept:: template <typename T> mppp::CppIntegralInteroperable

    This concept is satisfied if ``T`` is an integral :cpp:concept:`~mppp::CppInteroperable` type.

+   A corresponding boolean type trait called ``is_cpp_integral_interoperable`` is also available (even if the compiler does not support concepts).

+.. cpp:concept:: template <typename T> mppp::CppFloatingPointInteroperable

+   This concept is satisfied if ``T`` is a floating-point :cpp:concept:`~mppp::CppInteroperable` type.

+   A corresponding boolean type trait called ``is_cpp_floating_point_interoperable`` is also available (even if the compiler does not support concepts).

 .. cpp:concept:: template <typename T> mppp::StringType